liborty/medians/README.md

 See [`tests.rs`](https://github.com/liborty/medians/blob/main/tests/tests.rs) as examples of usage.
 Their automatically generated output can be seen by clicking the 'test' icon at the top of this document and then examining the latest log.

-## The Algorithms
+## The Algorithm

 * `naive_median`
-  is a useful baseline for time comparisons in our performance benchmark (see [`tests.rs`](https://github.com/liborty/medians/blob/main/tests/tests.rs)).
-The naive median is found simply by sorting the list of data and then picking the midpoint.
-In this case, the fastest standard Rust `sort_unstable_by` is used.
+  The naive median is found by sorting the list of data and then picking the midpoint.
+In this case, the fastest `hashsort` from crate `indxvec` was used, which is a lot faster than the standard Rust Quicksort.

-  The problem with this approach is that, even when using a good quality sort with guaranteed performance, its complexity is at best `O(n log n)`.
+  The problem with this approach is that, even when using a good quality sort, its complexity is at best `O(n log n)`.
 The quest for faster median algorithms, with complexity `O(n)`, is based on the observation that not all items need to be fully sorted.

+  Therefore `naive_median` could not compete and it has now been deleted (as of version 2.0.0).

-* `r_median`
+* `auto_median`
-recursively partitions data around a pivot computed by a specialised secant method using passed down minimum and maximum values.
-Beats all other algorithms on `Vecs` of lengths of 50 upwards.
-At the order of magnitude 4 it runs at just over 12% and at 5 it runs at just over 10% of the 'naive' time (on f64 data).
-In other words, it is approaching the linear complexity.
+Iteratively partitions data around a pivot estimated as the arithmetic mean of the data.
+This is not the most sophisticated estimate but it is reasonably well centred and it is the fastest to compute.
+This algorithm is approaching the linear complexity.

 * `median`
 is the main public entry point, implemented as a method of trait `Median`.
-It is just a 'switch' between `naive_median`, used only for very short data vectors, and `r_median`, for longer ones.
-Thus it gives optimal performance over all lengths of data and is the recommended method to use.

 ## Structs